-- The Student Search Committee evaluates and determines which student(s) to refer for the Gifted Program from the Student Nomination List. - The teacher completes the Referral form for each child being considered and attaches a photocopy of the child's permanent record of standardized test scores. - The Student Search Committee chairperson lists all students being referred for evaluation on the Gifted Program Referral Checklist form. - The complete packet consisting of the Referral Checklist and all Student Referrals is forwarded to the Gifted Program Department located in the Curriculum & Instruction Department at the county office by the designated deadline.
+- The teacher completes the Referral form for each child being considered and attaches a photocopy of the child's permanent record of standardized test scores. - The gifted liaison lists all students being referred (by teachers and others) for evaluation to the Gifted Program Specialist. - The complete packet is forwarded to the Gifted Program Department located in the Teaching and Learning Department at the district office by the designated deadline. - A decision-making team uniformly considers information collected on student referrals.
+The team decides if it is appropriate to proceed with formal evaluation.